rjray/advent-clojure-basis/README.md

 1. Edit `project.clj` to change the `:url` and `:description` properties
 2. Edit `LICENSE` to change `20XX` to the current year
 3. Edit this file to change `20XX` to the current year
-4. Edit `.gitignore` and add `resources` to it (so that the input data from the AoC website does not get committed)
-5. Delete everything from second level-1 header ("Advent of Code Clojure Basis") to the end
+4. Delete everything from second level-1 header ("Advent of Code Clojure Basis") to the end